 If you have found yourself in a difficult financial situation and are considering filing for bankruptcy, you have come to the right place.
-We provide legal counsel to those who are seeking a fresh start and can help you determine if bankruptcy is right for your unique situation and if so, help you through the process from start to finish.
-We will be by your side helping make the right decisions for you bankruptcy application, particularly in terms of the distinction between your chapter 7 and chapter 13 bankruptcy options.
+We provide legal counsel to those who are seeking a fresh start and can help you determine if bankruptcy is right for your unique situation, and if so, help you through the process from start to finish.
+We will be by your side, helping you make the right decisions for your bankruptcy application, particularly in between your chapter 7 and chapter 13 bankruptcy options.

 Chapter 7 & Chapter 13 Bankruptcy Attorneys in Elgin, IL

 Generally, dischargeable debt can influence the success of a bankruptcy petition.
-We will help you determine the worth of your dischargeable debt as your bankruptcy attorney in Elgin, IL.
+We will help you determine the worth of your dischargeable debt as your bankruptcy attorney in Elgin or anywhere else in Kane County and the surrounding areas.
 Once these calculations are done, we will help you decide whether you are eligible for chapter 7 bankruptcy or not.

 This determination requires a few considerations, such as the nature of your assets and other conditions of chapter 7 bankruptcy applications.
-If you have over a certain amount in non-dischargeable debts, your non-exempt assets are minimal, and you meet the requisites of this category of bankruptcy.
-We will help you file for category 7 bankruptcy in Illinois courts.
+If you have over a certain amount in non-dischargeable debts, your non-exempt assets are minimal, and you meet the requisites of this category of bankruptcy, we will help you file for chapter 7 bankruptcy in Illinois courts.

 Choosing Between Chapter 7 and Chapter 13 Bankruptcy in Illinois